TL;DR, the ranked summary

 #8.
 Dedicated multi-currency accounts

-Cost: Wise multi-currency account included with the $31 USD business setup.
+Cost: Wise multi-currency account, with a one-time business account setup fee, per wise.com/us/pricing.
 Mercury Treasury available for Mercury business banking customers.

 A dedicated USD or multi-currency account in the contractor’s country (where allowed) lets the contractor receive in local currency or USD without an FX hop.
 This is a holding pattern, not a compliance solution.